marcelpetrick/cheatsheets/bash.md

 ## compare the content of two zip-files
 `diff <(unzip -l zipfile1.zip) <(unzip -l zipfile2.zip)`
-note: if the contained files have different creation dats, this is a difference as well
+note: if the contained files have different creation dates, this is a difference as well

 # check if a port on a device is open/closed/filtered
 Eitehr netcat (nc), nmap or traceroute (tracepath).